 Lucas came to Habitat with a background in social media marketing and a mission to share the magic of living walls with a wider audience.
 His growing love for horticulture made the role a natural fit, and he’s passionate about showcasing how plants can transform spaces.
 He especially enjoys visiting Habitat’s private residential installations, where the personal touch and soothing greenery create something truly special.
 A fan of ferns and tropical plants, Lucas values their calming energy.
 Outside of work, he’s often outdoors—hiking, paddleboarding, or playing pickleball—and he channels his creativity into composing original music and photography.

-Karianne has served as Habitat Horticulture’s Integrated Pest Management Program Manager and Maintenance Technician since 2020.
-She oversees pest and disease prevention strategies, including biological controls and monitoring.
-Previously, she worked as a plant science lab technician at an indoor vertical farm specializing in aeroponics.
-Karianne holds a bachelor’s degree in agricultural and environmental plant sciences with a concentration in plant protection from Cal Poly San Luis Obispo.
-Her passion for ornamental horticulture was sparked while managing greenhouses and growing succulents.
-For over a decade, she’s also volunteered as a tropical landscaper at the Ventura County Fairgrounds, earning multiple design awards.
+Karianne has been with Habitat since 2020, where she keeps our living walls healthy by leading pest and disease prevention efforts, using biological controls and careful monitoring.
+Before joining the team, she worked as a plant science lab technician at an indoor vertical farm focused on aeroponics.
+Karianne holds a degree in agricultural and environmental plant sciences from Cal Poly San Luis Obispo, with a concentration in plant protection.
+Her passion for ornamental horticulture took root while managing greenhouses and growing succulents.
+Outside of work, she’s spent over a decade volunteering as a tropical landscaper, earning multiple design awards.

 Steven transitioned from the “horizontal” world of landscaping—where he specialized in California native and drought-tolerant designs—to the vertical artistry of living walls at Habitat.
 His deep knowledge of regional plant species and their unique needs makes him an invaluable asset, especially in the Bay Area’s microclimates.
 Steven’s favorite projects include One Sansome and 50 Beale, both of which showcase how living walls can be bold or serene depending on their setting.
 He’s especially fond of Selaginella lepidophylla, the resurrection plant, for its striking adaptability.
 Outside of work, Steven enjoys snowboarding, time with his pup Tino, and live music.